Retirement Living Hub

 5. Enroll in a Part D plan if you did not previously have one.

 Remember to evaluate your health, prescriptions, and budget each fall.
 Your current plan’s costs, formulary, and network may change for the upcoming year, and new plans may offer better options for your evolving `senior health` needs.
+Dorothy and I always review our plans during this window.
+It’s a non-negotiable item on my financial calendar, right up there with tax season.

 Special Enrollment Periods (SEPs) for Life Changes

 Beyond the AEP, certain life events may trigger a Special Enrollment Period, allowing you to make changes outside of the typical enrollment windows.
 These can include moving to a new service area, losing other creditable coverage, or qualifying for Extra Help with prescription drug costs.
+When Dorothy and I moved from Columbus, Ohio, to Sarasota, Florida, that was a significant life event that could have triggered an SEP if we hadn’t already had our plans locked in.

 • Have your doctors changed networks recently?